 For example, if you own or manage a medium to large-scale property that regularly gets a lot of visitors, consider getting an intercom with a camera so you always stay in the know about who’s entering your building.

 Here are a few other key features to look for in an intercom system:

 - Mobile app.
 When paired with a mobile app, an intercom empowers tenants and visitors to open any entry point with their smartphone.

 - Unified access control solution.
 Consider an intercom that is a component of a unified access control system.
 As a result, this will empower you to integrate elevator controls, smart locks, vehicle access control, and more to manage access to and throughout your property.

 - Wide-angle camera.
 A wide-angle camera lens enhances security because you’ll get a clear, unobstructed view of everyone who accesses your property.

 - WiFi and RFID connectivity.
 Intercoms with flexible connectivity options empower tenants with the choice to open access points with their smartphones.
 In addition, they can opt to use other keyless RFID credentials like keycards or fobs.

 - Cloud-based system.
 Keep track of who’s frequenting your property with time-and-date-stamped audit logs.
 What’s more, a cloud-based intercom system empowers you to manage, monitor, and adjust access permissions from anywhere.

-2. Read the manual carefully
+2. Read the installation manual carefully

 Furthermore, by meticulously going through the manual, installers gain a comprehensive understanding of the intercom’s features, wiring diagrams, and configuration options.